flag Owner: Beverly |

 #9

-Hooray!
-The house is empty, met with the real estate agent, lock box is on the door, cleaner will come in and clean up the place to get ready to show.
+Hooray! :happydance: The house is empty, met with the real estate agent, lock box is on the door, cleaner will come in and clean up the place to get ready to show.
 I've spent most of the afternoon on the sofa, watching some TV or napping, and just generally relaxing, finally!

 #10